ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 When using code blocks, use the ` ``` ` (triple grave mark) syntax.

-Code blocks in the osu!wiki does **not** do syntax highlighting.
+Code blocks in the osu!wiki do **not** use syntax highlighting.

-The osu!wiki site has a feature where you _could_ use four spaces to trigger the code blocks; however, this is **heavily** discouraged.
+Markdown also allows you to use 4 spaces to trigger the code blocks; however, this is **heavily** discouraged.

 ## Links